grafana/agent/docs/sources/flow/config-language/components.md

 - /docs/grafana-cloud/monitor-infrastructure/agent/flow/config-language/components/
 - /docs/grafana-cloud/monitor-infrastructure/integrations/agent/flow/config-language/components/
 canonical: https://grafana.com/docs/agent/latest/flow/config-language/components/
-title: Components config language
+title: Components configuration language
+description: Learn about the components configuration language
 weight: 300
 ---

-# Components config language
+# Components configuration language
 Components are the defining feature of Grafana Agent Flow.
 They are small, reusable pieces of business logic that perform a single task (like retrieving secrets or collecting Prometheus metrics) and can be wired together to form